-The Chow Chows are among the oldest dog breeds in the world.
-Their origins can be traced all the way to the mountains of Magnolia in 206 BC.
+The Chow chows are among the oldest dog breeds in the world.
+Their origins can be traced all the way to the mountains of Mongolia in 206 BC.
 During the Han dynasty, they were a favorite breed amongst Chinese Emperors and were used as guard dogs to look after valuable possessions.

 Today, they rank as the 64th (out of 155) most popular dog breed in the world.
 In appearance, the Chow Chow is a medium-sized dog no bigger than 20 inches and weighing around 70 pounds.
 But don’t be fooled by their chubby and fluffy looks alone because these pups can be quite a handful as they require a lot of exercise and attention.

 By nature, these pups are kind of like cats; reserved, territorial, and often independent.
 But once you make friends with them, they will love you with all their hearts.
-The Chow Chows can be black, beige, and even red.
-The most interesting thing about a Chow chow is its tongue- it has a bluish-black or purple-colored tongue which no other dog breed has.
+The Chow chows can be black, beige, and even red.
+The most interesting thing about a Chow chow is its tongue- it has a bluish-black or purple-colored tongue which makes it stand out from other breeds.

 Image: Matt Peoples via Flickr

 At 12 inches and approximately 18 pounds, the Pug is a small, wrinkly toy-faced dog with a glossy, beige coat and a heart of gold.
-It would not be wrong to call Pugs the perfect combination of cute and cuddly but it’s their personalities that really make them stand out.
+It would not be wrong to call Pugs the perfect combination of cuteness and cuddles but it’s their personalities that really make them stand out.

 Known to be one of the funniest pets around, the Pug is a complete house clown capable of making anyone laugh with its goofy but adorable antics.
 The Pug traces its origins to sixteenth-century China where they were bred as companion dogs for rulers.
 Later they found their way to Europe and proved to be popular with several historical figures including Queen Victoria.